mreguant/em-course/menu2.md

 * Kellogg, R., & Reguant, M. (2021).
 Energy and Environmental Markets, Industrial Organization, and Regulation, in preparation for Handbook of Industrial Organization, [working paper](/materials/day2/Handbook_IO_EEE.pdf)

+* Reguant, M. (2014).
+Complementary Bidding Mechanisms and Startup Costs in Electricity Markets.
+Review of Economic Studies, 2014, 81(4): 1708-1742.

 * Reguant, M. (2019).
 The Efficiency and Sectoral Distributional Impacts of Large-Scale Renewable Energy Policies.
 Journal of the Association of Environmental and Resource Economists, 6(S1), S129–S168. [https://doi.org/10.1086/701190](https://doi.org/10.1086/701190)